Q source

-Along with Marcan priority, Q was hypothesized by 1900, and is one of the foundations of most modern gospel scholarship.
-B. H. Streeter formulated a widely accepted view of Q: that it was written in Koine Greek; that most of its contents appear in Matthew, in Luke, or in both; and that Luke more often preserves the text's original order than Matthew.
+Along with Marcan priority, Q had been hypothesized by 1900, and remains one of the foundations of most modern gospel scholarship.
+B. H. Streeter formulated a widely accepted view of Q: that it was written in Koine Greek; that most of its contents appear in Matthew, in Luke, or in both; and that Luke better preserves the text's original order than does Matthew.
 In the two-source hypothesis, the three-source hypothesis and the Q+/Papias hypothesis, Matthew and Luke both used Mark and Q as sources.
 Some scholars have postulated that Q is actually a plurality of sources, some written and some oral.
 Others have attempted to determine the stages in which Q was composed.

-Q's existence has been questioned.
+Despite the two-source hypothesis enjoying wide support, Q's existence has been questioned.
 Omitting what should have been a highly treasured dominical document from all early Church catalogs, its lack of mention by Jerome is a conundrum of modern Biblical scholarship.
 However, copying Q might have been seen as unnecessary, as its contents were preserved in the canonical gospels.
 Hence, it may have been preferable to copy instead from the Gospels of Matthew and Luke, "where the sayings of Jesus from Q were rephrased to avoid misunderstandings, and to fit their own situations and their understanding of what Jesus had really meant".
-Despite challenges, the two-source hypothesis retains wide support.